-\begin{proposition} If $(S,\cov)$ is a formal cover satisfying \eqref{eq-sigma_cover}, then its corresponding frame is $\sigma$-coherent. \end{proposition} \begin{proof} Condition \eqref{eq-sigma_cover} means that $[\{a\}]$ is Lindel\"of for every $a\in S$.
+\begin{prop} The frame presented by a $\sigma$-cover $(S,\cov)$ is $\sigma$-coherent.
+The corresponding $\sigma$-frame of Lindel\"of elements is $\P(S)/=_\cov$. \end{prop} \begin{proof} Condition~\eqref{eq-sigma_cover} says that $[\{a\}]$ is Lindel\"of for every $a\in S$ (in particular the top element $[\{1\}]$ is Lindel\"of).
+Therefore, $[W]$ is Lindel\"of for every countable $W\subseteq S$ (this requires $AC_\omega$).
 Moreover, an element $[U]$ is Lindel\"of (if and) only if $[U]$ = $[W]$ for some countable $W$.
-Indeed, from $[U]$ = $\bigvee_{a\in U}[\{a\}]$ one gets $[U]$ = $\bigvee_{a\in W}[\{a\}]$ for some countable $W\sub U$.
-So the collection of Lindel\"of elements can be identified with the set $\P(S)/=_\cov$.\footnote{Note that we are not assuming that $S$ is countable with semi-decidability equality here, so $\P(S)$ need not be closed under finite intersections.} If $W_1$ and $W_2$ are countable, then $\{w_1\wedge w_2\ |\ w_1\in W_1,\ w_2\in W_2\}$ is countable too (by pairing), so that Lindel\"of elements are closed under binary meets. \end{proof}
+Indeed, from $[U]$ $\leq$ $\bigvee_{a\in U}[\{a\}]$ one gets $[U]$ $\leq$ $\bigvee_{a\in W}[\{a\}]$ = $[W]$ for some countable $W\sub U$.
+So the collection of Lindel\"of elements can be identified with the set $\P(S)/=_\cov$.\footnote{There is a subtlety in this proof.
+In the attempt to identify the collection of Lindel\"of elements of a $\sigma$-cover $(S,\cov)$ with the set $\P(S)/=_\cov$, we can consider the inclusion of the latter into the former, which turns out to be onto by the definition of a $\sigma$-cover.
+However, if we want to be able to construct the inverse mapping from the Lindel\"of elements to $\P(S)/=_\cov$, it seems necessary (if we want to avoid the axiom of choice) to strengthen the definition of a $\sigma$-cover by requiring an explicit operation which computes a countable subset $W$ for each $a\in S$ and $U\subseteq S$ with $a\cov U$.} If $W_1$ and $W_2$ are countable, then $\{w_1\wedge w_2\ |\ w_1\in W_1,\ w_2\in W_2\}$ is countable too (by pairing), so that Lindel\"of elements are closed under binary meets.\footnote{Note that we are not assuming that $S$ is countable with semi-decidable equality here, so $\P(S)$ need not be closed under finite intersections.} \end{proof}

-In view of this fact, we are justified to use the name {\bf $\sigma$-coherent covers} for those covers which satisfy \eqref{eq-sigma_cover}.